 Which flowers grow in which season?

 In the summer, you can find a staggering variety of colorful flowers.
 It’s stuck between the end of the spring bloom and the beginning of the autumn bloom.
 June, July, and August provide ideal growing conditions for summer flowers.
-Some, like lavender, geraniums, and black-eyed Susans, can keep flowering throughout the year.
+Some, like lavender, geraniums, and black-eyed Susans, can flower throughout the year.
 Many different types of daisies, lilies, dahlias, coneflowers, and dahlias, as well as others, bloom throughout the summer.
 Radiant spring flowers are a message that winter weather is over and warmer weather is coming.

 Even though it technically falls, the phlox and geraniums that bloom in September and October still have the brilliant colors of summer.
 Flowers like cardinal flowers and dark-eyed Susans, which complement the season’s reds and yellows, are great to have around as the days become shorter and you gather around the fireplace with friends.
 You can build a lively, brilliant arrangement by combining these vivid flowers with more traditional ones, such as Japanese anemones and daisies, which continue to bloom long into November.